2-methylbutyryl-CoA dehydrogenase deficiency

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-metabolic disorder in which individuals lack adequate levels of an enzyme called 2-methylbutyryl-CoA dehydrogenase.
+organic acid disorder in which individuals lack adequate levels of an enzyme called 2-methylbutyryl-CoA dehydrogenase.
 This enzyme assists in the processing of a particular amino acid called isoleucine.
 The inability to process isoleucine correctly leads to the buildup of the amino acid in the body.
 The buildup can cause a variety of health problems, which vary widely from severe and life-threatening to mild or absent.
 Signs and symptoms of the disorder can begin a few days after birth or later in childhood.
 The initial symptoms often include poor feeding, lack of energy, vomiting, and irritability.
-2-methylbutyryl-CoA dehydrogenase deficiency is a
+These symptoms sometimes progress to serious medical problems such as difficulty breathing, seizures, and coma.[ This condition is caused by mutations in the ACADSB gene.
+It is inherited in an autosomal recessive pattern.
+Treatment, when needed, includes a low-protein diet, specialty formulas, foods and supplements, and careful observation if illness occurs.2-methylbutyryl-CoA dehydrogenase deficiency is an

 - The Screening, Technology And Research in Genetics (STAR-G) Project has a fact sheet on this condition, which was written specifically for families that have received a diagnosis as a result of newborn screening.
 This fact sheet provides general information about the condition and answers questions that are of particular concern to parents.